absurdfarce/graal-cassandra-driver/README.md

 This is consistent with the [stated limitation on dynamic class loading](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md#dynamic-class-loading--unloading) in the Graal docs.
 There's no obvious way around this problem; it looks like asm-generated proxies are simply not usable in a Graal context.

 ## jnr-ffi Platform Support
 As mentioned above the driver attempts to retrieve CPU information via jnr.ffi.Platform.
-This class is loaded via reflection from within com.datastax.oss.driver.internal.core.os.Native so including it within the reflection config appears to be adequate.
+This class computes a set of platform-specific values based on common system properties: it doesn't execute any native code.
+It's loaded via reflection from within com.datastax.oss.driver.internal.core.os.Native so including it within the reflection config appears to be adequate.

 Note that we also have to add platform-specific type support as well; thus the inclusion of jnr.ffi.Platform$Linux in addition to jnr.ffi.Platform.
 This has the result of making the generated image platform-specific.

 ## jnr-posix POSIX Support
+com.datastax.oss.driver.internal.core.os.Native leverage jnr-posix to obtain the current PID.
+Ultimately this appears to use [the same jnr-ffi library loading code](https://github.com/jnr/jnr-posix/blob/jnr-posix-3.0.50/src/main/java/jnr/posix/POSIXFactory.java#L289) used above, meaning it also can't be made to work in a Graal native image.